DInfanger/pvaluefunctions/vignettes/pvaluefun.md

 * `log_yaxis`: Logical.
 Indicating if a portion of the y-axis should be displayed on the logarithmic scale.
 * `cut_logyaxis`: Numerical value indicating the threshold below which the y-axis will be displayed logarithmically.
 Must lie between 0 and 1.
 * `xlab` (optional): String indicating the label of the x-axis.
 * `xlim` (optional): Optional numerical vector of length 2 indicating the limits of the x-axis on the *untransformed* scale.
 For example: If you want to plot *p*-value functions for odds ratios from logistic regressions, the limits have to be given on the log-odds scale.
-Gets overriden if null values are outside of this range.
+Null values outside the limits will not be plotted.
 * `together`: Logical.
 Indicating if graphics for multiple estimates should be displayed together or on separate plots.
 * `plot_p_limit`: Numerical value indicating the lower limit of the y-axis.
 Must be greater than 0 for a logarithmic scale (i.e. `log_yaxis = TRUE`).
 * `plot_counternull`: Logical.
 Indicating if the counternull should be plotted as a point.
 Only available for \emph{p}-value functions and s-value functions.
 If the counternull values are outside of the plotted functions, they are not shown.